ryanisaacg/quicksilver/README.md

 #### wasm-bindgen support

 Quicksilver has recently gained experimental support for `wasm-bindgen`, under the `web-sys` feature.
-The workflow is not currently documented here, but it should be the same as any other library.
+The workflow is not currently documented here, but it should be the same as using any other library with `wasm-bindgen`.

 ## Optional Features